rswag/rswag/README.md

   SwaggerRails.configure do |c|

   c.swagger_docs = {
     'API V1' => 'v1/swagger.json',
     'API V2' => 'v2/swagger.json',
     'API V3' => 'v3/swagger.json'
   }
   end
   ```

-Now, if you view the swagger-ui, you'll notice that each of these are available in the select box at the top right of the page, allowing you to navigate between the documentations for each version.
+Now, if you view the swagger-ui, you'll notice that each of these are available in the select box at the top right of the page, allowing users to easily navigate between different versions of your API.

 ## Customizing the UI ##